boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 Enabling this option will notify you via email or system notification when someone mentions your name while commenting on a dashboard.

 #### Notify me about comments when I have watch enabled for a dashboard
 Autowatch will be enabled for a comment on dashboards whenever you add comments to a dashboard you created or to which you have access.
 This setting is useful if you want to receive notifications for specific dashboards rather than all dashboards that you have created or have access to.
-You can disable the "Notify me when someone comments on a dashboard I have access to" and "Notify me when someone comments on my dashboard" options and watch a specific dashboard comment.
+You can disable the “Notify me when someone comments on a dashboard I have access to” and “Notify me when someone comments on my dashboard” options and watch a specific dashboard comment.

 #### Specific watch